 16.1516.216.15 \approx 16.2

-0.90.9 is greater than 0.350.35 even though 3535 looks larger than 99.
-Tenths come before hundredths, so place value decides the comparison.
+Comparing by digit count instead of place value.
+0.90.9 is greater than 0.350.35 even though 3535 looks bigger than 99.
+Tenths come before hundredths, so place value decides.
+Self-check: compare one place at a time, left to right.

-2.502.50 and 2.52.5 are equal.
-Extra trailing zeros on the right do not change the value.
+Assuming more digits means a larger number.
+2.502.50 and 2.52.5 are equal; trailing zeros on the right change nothing.

 Where Decimals Are Used

-They are practical because place value makes it easy to estimate, round, and compare quantities at different levels of precision.
+Decimals appear wherever base-10 precision helps: money, measurement, statistics, and scientific data.
+Place value makes it easy to estimate, round, and compare quantities at different levels of precision.

 Need help with a problem?